Invarion/invarion-docs/docs/rapid-online/the-road-tool/drawing-a-road.md

 - When you have placed your final point, right click to stop drawing.
 - If you don't want to draw another road, right click again to drop the road tool.

 **Tip:** A simple shortcut allows you to draw perfectly straight roads.
-By holding **Shift**, the tool will make sure that each control point is placed in a perfectly straight line.
+By holding **shift**, the tool will make sure that each control point is placed in a perfectly straight line.
 Move the move left or right, and the straight section of road will 'jump' in 15 degree increments.

 ## Components of a road